JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/periodicity.md

 # Periodicity
-In this page we describe methods related with period behavior of dynamical systems or univariate timeseries.
+In this page we describe methods related with the periodic behavior of dynamical systems or univariate timeseries.

 ## Detecting Stable and Unstable Periodic Orbits of Maps
 Chaotic behavior